 I had an interesting conversation with a friend today regarding the difference between overdrive and distortion.
 Talk about two terms that are bandied about interchangeably in the guitar world!
 If you ask ten different guitarists the difference between them you’ll get ten different answers.
 But a common theme you’ll hear is what each sounds like; in other words, you’ll get a much more qualitative description as opposed to a quantitative description.
 What I’ve been after is a much more objective, quantitative description of each, but not necessarily too technical.
 So after talking about one versus the other, I decided to write down what we discussed, and throw my two-cents into the mix.

 But here’s where we get into a bit of murky territory, especially with pedals.
-Strictly speaking if we’re talking about overdrive as simply overpowering the front-end of an amp to make the tubes clip, the only pedal that is technically an overdrive is a boost pedal that takes your guitar’s signal and ups it voltage.
+Strictly speaking, if we’re talking about overdrive as simply overpowering the front-end of an amp to make the tubes clip, the only pedal that is technically an overdrive is a boost pedal that takes your guitar’s signal and ups its voltage.
 But lots of manufacturers call their pedals overdrive pedals.
-In reality, most of those are distortion pedals – this includes the venerable Tube Screamer.
+In reality, all of those are distortion pedals as they include an internal clipping circuit which is overdriven into distortion – this includes the venerable Tube Screamer.
 OMG!
 Sacrilege!

 Picture courtesy of GM Arts